Bokiej/pb-async-presentation/README.md

 and go to the http://localhost:3333/

-# RUN PRESENTATION
+# Run presentation

 To run presentation after installation write in command line:
 >npm start

-# RUN LOCAL DEVELOPMENT SERVER
+# Run Local Development Server
 To run Local Development Server after installation use shortcut in command line by writing:
 >npm run serve
-# SECTION BRANCHES
+# Section branches
+Simply change branch if you want to go to a specific section.

 | Branch             | Section name                                                               |
 |--------------------|----------------------------------------------------------------------------|